Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 Technical Requirements

-Students are required to meet the minimum technical requirements as identified on the CHA Learning webpage for each program.
+Students are required to meet the minimum technical requirements as identified on the CHA Learning website.

 Languages